z0link/terraform-provider-stepca/README.md

 This provider aims to expose [step-ca](https://github.com/smallstep/certificates) CLI operations as declarative Terraform resources.
 It currently offers a simple resource for signing certificates using the `/sign` API endpoint, but will expand to cover more of step-ca's functionality.

+Provider documentation for registry publishing is located in the `docs` directory.

 ## Project goals

 The long-term objective is to manage step-ca configuration statefully through Terraform.
 Planned capabilities include: